Drombler/drombler-jstore-client-agent/README.md

 # Drombler JStore Client Agent

-A headless background service which runs on end-user devices (desktops, NAS, IoT devices,...)
+A headless background service which runs on end-user devices (desktops, NAS, IoT devices,...).

+The _Drombler JStore Client Agent_ can access multiple backends.

 Note: by installing / using this software you're agreeing to the [Oracle Binary Code License](Oracle-BCL.txt).
 Please see the [Oracle Java web site](http://java.oracle.com) for the latest version of this license.